 Transport Scotland awarded the HITRANS HI-travel project £300,000 from the Scottish Government Bus Investment Fund.
-The project was developed in partnership with Local Authority colleagues involved the employment of a Public Transport Officer on a shared services basis.
-The post has responsibility for co-ordinating the provision of public transport information across the HITRANS area and in so-doing improve the quantity and quality of public transport information available to the public.
-An appointment was made on 26th January 2015 and the Officer has since been involved with implementing the HI-Travel project.
+The project which was developed in partnership with Local Authority colleagues, involves the employment of a Public Transport Officer on a shared services basis with the responsibility for co-ordinating the provision of public transport information across the HITRANS area and in so doing improve the quantity and quality of public transport information available to the public.

+A new Officer was appointed to the post on January 26th 2015 and has since been involved with implementing the HI-Travel project.

-In addition to undertaking necessary ICT and database training, the Officer has met each of the Local Authority public transport teams to help establish the baseline information available, as well as priorities for investment and support.
+In addition to undertaking necessary ICT and database training the Officer has met each of the Local Authority public transport teams help to establish the baseline information available as well as priorities for investment and support.